Chrisgomes98/Audio-Summarization/README.md

-This is the final year project of B.Tech(2018-2022 batch).
+This is our final year project of B.Tech (2018-2022).

 Topic: Audio Summarization